 Phone: +44 20 3145 1000

-You are mistaken, this pudding is not your regular sweet pudding – just like Yorkshire one, the black pudding is also a savory dish.
+You are mistaken, this is not a sweet addition to the best British food in London.
+It’s not a pudding is not your regular sweet pudding – just like Yorkshire one, the black pudding is also a savory dish.
 Most likely, you already know the popularity of English breakfast and black pudding is one the staples of this breakfast.
 It is rather like a pork sausage but mixed with some cereal, tallow and pork blood.
 The color of the sausage is a result of pork blood addition.
 If you don’t feel like eating the bloody version, there is another type called white pudding which is made without the pork blood.
 The Jugged Hare makes a different version of black puddings – covers with breadcrumbs fry them.
 It is such a big hit here and for sure you have to give it a try at The Jugged Hare.

 Address: 49 Chiswell Street – London